A Minimal Interpretation of the Galactic Cosmic-Ray Proton and Helium Spectra from GeV to PeV Energies: Astrophysical Implications

 \subsection{PeVatrons and the second CR component}

-The detection of dozens of ultra-high-energy (UHE; $E \gtrsim 100~\mathrm{TeV}$) $\gamma$-ray sources associated with a variety of astronomical objects \citep{LHAASO-catalog} suggests that the Galaxy hosts a diverse population of PeVatrons rather than a single dominant source class.
-These objects are natural candidates as sources contributing to the second CR proton component.
-In the following, we briefly discuss three astrophysical source classes that may contribute to this component.
-We begin by revisiting the role of supernova remnants, focusing on the possibility that a subset of remnants, under favorable conditions, may operate as PeVatrons.
+The detection of dozens of ultra-high-energy (UHE; $E \gtrsim 100~\mathrm{TeV}$) $\gamma$-ray sources associated with a variety of astronomical objects \citep{LHAASO-catalog} indicates that the Galaxy hosts a diverse population of PeVatrons rather than a single dominant source class.
+These objects are natural candidates for contributing to the second CR proton component.
+In the following, we briefly discuss three classes of astrophysical sources relevant to this component.
+We begin by revisiting the role of supernova remnants, focusing on the possibility that a subset of remnants, under favorable conditions, can operate as PeVatrons.
 We then consider young stellar clusters and extended star-forming regions as environments where collective effects and clustered supernova activity may enhance particle acceleration to PeV energies.
 Finally, we discuss microquasars, which were traditionally underestimated as cosmic-ray accelerators but have recently attracted renewed attention as viable Galactic PeVatron candidates in light of recent UHE $\gamma$-ray discoveries.